Your voice in The Pivot

 About The Pivot

 The Pivot is AMOSSHE's online magazine.
-It's the platform for Student Services professionals to share their stories, and get the recognition for their work that often goes unnoticed.
-The magazine features on-the-ground insights, innovative practices, and discussions to inspire and inform our community, and the wider sector.
+It's the platform for Student Services professionals to share their stories and get recognition for the work that often goes unnoticed.
+The magazine features on-the-ground insights, experimental practice, and discussions to inspire and inform our community and the wider sector.

 Who can submit a proposal?

-We're looking for new ideas and we encourage submissions from individuals with diverse backgrounds, ambitions, and experiences to share their perspectives for our community to learn from.
+We're looking to share new ideas, and we encourage submissions from individuals with diverse backgrounds, ambitions, and experiences to share their perspectives so our community cultivates excellence.
 This is your platform to share your work, contribute to the conversation, and empower our community with your knowledge and insights.

 Why should I submit a proposal?

-This is the platform where the voice of Student Services professionals matters.
-Our magazine was created as a new perk for you to get involved and empower you to share your perspectives and contribute your expertise to shape the future of the sector.
+It’s the platform where the voice of Student Services professionals matters.
+Our magazine was created as a new perk to get involved and empower you to share your perspectives and contribute your expertise to influence the future of the sector.

 Submitting a proposal gives you the opportunity to: